 - Do not get out of the cab if the driver attempts to drop you off in the middle of the street, in a no-stopping zone, or in any other location that is unsafe and may lead to you being hit by a car.

 - If there is a dispute over the fare, contact the police.
 Do not attempt to walk away without paying the fare as the driver may retaliate against you or file a criminal complaint for nonpayment.

 - Maintain situational awareness when you are dropped off.
 If it is evening or you are in an unsafe part of town, request that the driver drop you off somewhere well-lit.

 - If the driver makes inappropriate comments, threatens you, or is distracted while driving, you have the right to end the ride early.

 - Keep your valuables with you and check the taxi before exiting.

 - If you are in a taxicab accident, notate the driver’s name, license plate number, taxi registration number, and taxi company name.
 In addition, contact the police to report the accident.
-Then call Wingate, Russotti, Shapiro & Halperin, LLP.
+Then call Wingate, Russotti, Shapiro, Moses & Halperin, LLP.

 Call Us Today if You Were Injured in a Taxi Accident